jmd-dk/concept/concept/docs/installation.rst

 .......................................
 To install CO\ *N*\ CEPT on a cluster, the standard installation procedure above may be used.
-However, the performance of simulations running on multiple processors may be very poor, as the MPI library installed by the ``installer`` may not be configured optimally regarding the network and accompanying software present on the cluster.
+However, the performance of simulations running on multiple CPUs may be very poor, as the MPI library installed by the ``installer`` may not be configured optimally regarding the network and accompanying software present on the cluster.